nathan1us/SoftUni-Education/Technology Fundamentals with JS/02. Basic HTML/README.md

 **Also you need to place keywords (List, Table, Form) in span elements!**

-If you stick to the presentation information.
-Expected output should be like this one below:

 # 03. List/Table/Form stage

 Now it&#39;s time to include **lists,** table **and** form **to our HTML.
 After each paragraph in each** div element create one (h2) Heading with text &#39;Example&#39;.
 Then we will make one example by following the (h1) Heading: